Covid-19 pushed 80 million people into extreme poverty

-Almost two years into the COVID-19 pandemic, some of the social and economic impacts of the global crisis particularly on vulnerable people are only starting to become known.
+Almost two years into the Covid-19 pandemic, some of the social and economic impacts of the global crisis particularly on vulnerable people were only starting to become known.

 More than a third of the countries that provided comprehensive economic, financial, social, and environmental data for the report found that unemployment increased by 20 per cent or more in 2020, with many struggling families forced to borrow money, sell property, defer payments or eat less just to survive the pandemic.

-Additionally, the developing Asia region lost about eight per cent of total work hours due to COVID-19 related lockdowns and restrictions which had a disproportionate impact on poorer households.
+Additionally, the developing Asia region lost about eight per cent of total work hours due to Covid-19-related lockdowns and restrictions, which disproportionately impacted poorer households.

-For people with disabilities – these projections of deteriorating economic recovery are particularly devastating.
-Not only do people with disabilities experience a disproportionately high level of poverty; being poor increases their chances of having a disability and reduced access to vital services.
+For people with disabilities these projections of deteriorating economic recovery are particularly devastating.
+People with disabilities experience a disproportionately higher level of poverty and being poor also increases their chances of having a disability and reduced access to vital services.
 This cycle of disability and poverty for people with disabilities, their families and communities can be very hard to break.

 The Asian Development Bank tracks progress towards targets under the Sustainable Development Goals (SDGs) across areas including education and health.
-It says that the pandemic has threatened gains made towards some of these goals, for example in the way it has exacerbated inequalities in education due to the global shift towards online learning resulting from school shutdowns.
+It said that the pandemic has threatened gains made towards some of these goals, for example, in the way it has exacerbated inequalities in education due to the global shift towards online learning resulting from school shutdowns.

 The United Nations’ organisation dedicated to gender equality and women’s empowerment tracks the need for, and effectiveness of, gender-responsive work in countries including India, the Philippines and Papua New Guinea to protect the health, safety and economic outcomes for women throughout the pandemic.

-The report notes that while the recovery from COVID-19 will be long and challenging, it provides an opportunity for marginalized groups to be better protected and supported.
+The report notes that while the recovery from Covid-19 will be long and challenging, it provides an opportunity for marginalised groups to be better protected and supported.
 Part of this could focus on restructuring economies so that women are not relegated to the most vulnerable jobs, or expected to perform the bulk of unpaid care work at home.

 Looking to the future, CBM’s priority is to ensure all economic recovery following the global pandemic includes vulnerable groups such as women and girls and people with disabilities.